Russian airstrike escalates offensive in western Ukraine

 Zelenskyy reported Saturday that 1,300 Ukrainian soldiers had died in the war.
 The Russians said days ago that several hundred of their forces have died but have not given a recent updated count.

-The war has repeatedly raised the specter of nuclear accidents, as fighting occurred around nuclear power plants.
+The war has repeatedly raised the specter of nuclear accidents as fighting occurred around nuclear power plants.
 On Sunday, Ukraine said it restored a broken power line to the decommissioned Chernobyl plant, scene of the world’s worst nuclear disaster in 1986.
 The plant was knocked off the grid last week and relying on generators.
-That raised concerns about its ability to keep spent fuel cool, though the International Atomic Energy Agency played down those worries.
+That raised worries about its ability to keep spent fuel cool, though the International Atomic Energy Agency said the plant would be reconnected to the power grid on Monday.

-In some of his strongest denunciations yet of the war in Ukraine, Pope Francis on Sunday decried the “barbarianism” of the killing of children and other civilians and pleaded for the attacks to end “before cities are reduced to cemeteries.”
-Francis said Mariupol, which “bears the name” of the Virgin Mary, has “become a city martyred by the heartbreaking war that is devastating Ukraine.”

 Associated Press journalists from around the world contributed to this report.